England in the Late Middle Ages: Expulsion of the Jews

 The oppression of Jews following their exclusion from the guarantees of Magna Carta peaked with Edward expelling them from England.
 Christians were forbidden by canon law from providing loans with interest, so the Jews played a key economic role in the country by providing this service.
 In turn the Plantagenets took advantage of the Jews' status as direct subjects, heavily taxing them at will without the necessity to summon Parliament.
-Edward's first major step towards Jewish expulsion was the Statute of Jewry, which outlawed all usury and gave Jews fifteen years to buy agricultural land.
+Edward's first major step towards Jewish expulsion was the Statute of the Jewry, which outlawed all usury and gave Jews fifteen years to buy agricultural land.
 However, popular prejudice made Jewish movement into mercantile or agricultural pursuits impossible.
 Edward attempted to clear his debts with the expulsion of Jews from Gascony, seizing their property and transferred all outstanding debts payable to himself.
 He made his continued tax demands more palatable to his subjects by offering to expel all Jews in exchange.
 The heavy tax was passed and the Edict of Expulsion was issued.
 This proved widely popular and was quickly carried out.